mozilla/application-services/docs/howtos/locally-published-components-in-firefox-ios.md

 1. A local checkout of [`application-services` that is ready to build for iOS](../building.md#building-for-firefox-ios)

 ## Using the automated flow
 For convenience, there is a script that will do all the necessary steps to configure your local `firefox-ios` build with a local `application-services` repository.
+You do **not** need to do the [manual steps](#using-the-manual-flow) if you follow those steps.

 1. Run the following to execute the script, the example below assumes all of `firefox-ios`, `rust-components-swift` and `application-services` are in the same directory.
 Adjust the paths according to where they are on your filesystem.